biomejs/biome/GOVERNANCE.md

 ### Inactivity

-There aren't strict requirements and expectations around activity for core contributors and maintainers; although long periods of inactivity have be communicated to the team.
+There aren't strict requirements and expectations around activity for core contributors and maintainers; although long periods of inactivity must be communicated to the team.

 Inactive core contributors or maintainers may have voting and access rights removed and status removed, and given them the _Past contributor_ status.
 A core contributor or maintainer may request their voting rights and status back upon sufficient activity.